denten-books/plain-text/3-chapter.md

 The attached documents illustrate my thesis in practice.
 In the first image the reader will find a visual "dotplot" representation of Laurence Sterne's *The Life and Opinions of Tristram Shandy *, in plain text (`.txt`) file format.
-To produce the image, I use the Helfman's self-similarity dotplot approach.
+To produce the image, I use Helfman's self-similarity dotplot approach.
 Dotplots, as Helfman explains, "reveal similarity structures in data regardless of format and in text and software regardless of language [@helfman_dotplot_1996]."
 They can be used for authorship identification, plagiarism detection, or to find similarity in genetic material.
-The following, is a simple dotplot from Shakespeare:
+The following, is a simple dotplot from
+Shakespeare:

 +---+---+---+---+---+---+---+
 |   |to |be |or |not|to |be |